exploratory-io/book/analytics/var_importance_time.md

 ![](images/var_importance_with_time_impact.png)

 ### "High Confidence" View
 "High Confidence" View displays the variables whose both confidence interval edges are more than 1 (or less than 1).
-With this thresh hold, we can see only variables that have clear impact on the event.
+With this threshold, we can see only variables that have clear impact on the event.

 ![](images/var_importance_with_time_high_confidence.png)